Jethrotimothy/docs/content/html/concepts/paragraphs/paragraphs.md

 Paragraph element `<p>` contains and displays a block of text.
 They are among the most common text-based HTML elements.

-They are block-level, which means it is as wide as it's parent element and as tall as its content's height.
+They are block-level, which means it is as wide as its parent element and as tall as its content's height.

 ## Syntax